 What car insurance do I need?

 The type of car insurance policy that is best for you varies depending on your personal situation and budget.
 In most cases, fully comprehensive car insurance is the best option as it offers the most cover and surprisingly it isn't always the most expensive car insurance policy.
+According to data from Compare the Market in June 2023 the average quote for a fully comprehensive car insurance policy was £743 compared to £1,158 for third party, fire and theft and £1,668 for third party car insurance.

 It is important that you read any policy documents carefully when looking for car insurance and remember that the cheapest option isn't necessarily the best.